urielkdev/lawn-starter/backend/README.md

 ## Features

-#### Routes
+### Routes

-- [x] PUT /people - Populate people table
+- [x] PUT /people - Populate the people table
-- [x] GET /people - Get the list of people with search-param
+- [x] GET /people - Retrieve a list of people filtered by search-param
-- [x] GET /people/:id - Get person by id
+- [x] GET /people/:id - Retrieve a person by ID
-- [x] PUT /movies - Populate movies table
+- [x] PUT /movies - Populate the movies table
-- [x] GET /movies - Get the list of movies with search-param
+- [x] GET /movies - Retrieve a list of movies filtered by search-param
-- [x] GET /movies/:id - Get person by id
+- [x] GET /movies/:id - Retrieve a movie by ID
+- [x] PUT /statistics - Populate the statistics table
+- [x] GET /statistics - Retrieve a list of statistics

 ### TODO

-- Exercise (3) - statistics
-- Cron to populate both people and movies
-- Create more tests
+- Add more tests
-- Create pagination to routes that list multiple records
-- Fix the "// TODO" in the code
+- Fix the "// TODO" comments in the code